Lake Ontario Parks & Beaches

 A well-equipped county park just east of Rochester and Irondequoit Bay.
 The wooded section of the park is beautiful.
 The lakefront, on the other hand, could use some work.
 Despite the pungent smell, junk-filled beach and slimy water, the lakefront is still popular for fishing, walking on the pier and enjoying sunsets.

-This abandoned Girl Scouts of America Camp is now a New York State nature park.
+This abandoned Girl Scouts of America Camp is now a New York State nature park and campground.
 Hike the new trails and explore the camp’s crumbling buildings.
 The north end runs up against Lake Ontario, while the east is bordered by Maxwell Bay.

 Sodus Point’s beautiful sandy beach on Lake Ontario and silvery waters of Sodus Bay make it a classic summer attraction.
 Although most that visit the beach park walk the pier and see the navigation beacon, they tend to ignore its predecessor, the 1871 Lighthouse, just to the west.